menu

 Character Classes

 In Path of Exile 2, there are twelve base classes, with two classes representing each Attribute combination.
-(Strength, Dexterity, Intelligence, Strength/Dexterity, etc).
+(Strength, Dexterity, Intelligence, and the hybrid combinations of Strength/Dexterity, Intelligence/Dexterity, and Strength/Intelligence)

-The Passive Tree in Path of Exile will have 6 starting locations, with each Attribute combination having their own starting position on the tree.
-(E.g. Marauder and Warrior will start at the same location on the tree)
+The Passive Tree 2 in Path of Exile has 6 starting locations, with each Attribute combination having their own starting position on the tree.

 Here’s a list of the classes in PoE 2 and their signature weapon/specialty.